20 Historical Figures Whose True Evil Was Only Discovered After Their Death

 16. Leni Riefenstahl

 Riefenstahl’s films mesmerized the world, but sadly, her lens served Hitler.
 Riefenstahl claimed artistic innocence, yet deeper research showcased her active role in producing Nazi propaganda and photographing marginalized groups under coercive circumstances.
-After she passed away, multiple interviews and analyses explained how she was an accomplice.
+After she passed away, multiple interviews and analyses explained how she was a far more willing accomplice than she let on.

 Unknown authorUnknown author on Wikimedia